spring-guides/tut-spring-security-and-angular-js/double/README.md

 # Multiple UI Applications and a Gateway: Single Page Application with Spring and Angular JS

 In this article we continue [our discussion][fifth] of how to use [Spring Security](http://projects.spring.io/spring-security) with [Angular JS](http://angularjs.org) in a "single page application".
 Here we show how to use [Spring Session](http://projects.spring.io/spring-security-oauth/) together with [Spring Cloud](http://projects.spring.io/spring-cloud/) to combine the features of the systems we built in parts II and IV, and actually end up building 3 single page applications with quite different responsibilities.
 The aim is to build a Gateway (like in [part IV][fourth]) that is used not only for API resources but also to load the UI from a backend server.
-We can simplify the token-wrangling bits of [part II][second] by using the Gateway to pass through the authentication to the backends.
+We simplify the token-wrangling bits of [part II][second] by using the Gateway to pass through the authentication to the backends.
 Then we extend the system to show how we can make local, granular access decisions in the backends, while still controlling identity and authentication at the Gateway.
 This is a very powerful model for building distributed systems in general, and has a number of benefits that we can explore as we introduce the features in the code we build.

 > Reminder: if you are working through this article with the sample application, be sure to clear your browser cache of cookies and HTTP Basic credentials.
-In Chrome the best way to do that for a single server is to open a new incognito window.
+In Chrome the best way to do that is to open a new incognito window.

 [first]: http://spring.io/blog/2015/01/12/spring-and-angular-js-a-secure-single-page-application (First Article in the Series)
 [second]: http://spring.io/blog/2015/01/12/the-login-page-angular-js-and-spring-security-part-ii (Second Article in the Series)